 Employee Purpose FAQs

-Great!
-Finding a purpose is the hard part; bringing it to life is the easy bit.
-All your company needs to do is find a tool and process to introduce and maintain a purpose-driven initiative among employees.
+All company needs to do to bring their employee purpose to life is find an employee purpose tool and process to introduce and maintain a purpose-driven initiative among employees.

 If you’re ever unsure of your employee’s purpose, there’s an easy way to find that out.
 Ask them.
 Develop an anonymous survey so that employees can give their undiluted opinions on their personal sense of purpose.

 Companies will tend to have a different purpose to those of its employees.
 A company’s purpose is why it was created, and the problem it hopes to solve.
 Employees can often relate to this purpose as it can be a contributing factor to what drew them to the company in the first place.

 Leadership needs to develop a clear company purpose to inspire employees, customers, shareholders and other stakeholders to believe in the company and better understand its mission and vision.